 For the home study, most agencies will require that a duty of candor form be signed.
 By signing this, it basically states that you will disclose everything truthfully and will let your worker know if anything major changes in the future.

 Social workers are there to help you and aid your family through the adoption process.
 While it can be hard to talk to basically a stranger about your personal life, history, and medical diagnoses, it is crucial for the accuracy of the home study to have this information.
-It is very important that you are open and honest up front with your home study social worker.
+You must be open and honest upfront with your home study social worker.
 Not revealing information will only delay the adoption process.